If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 It got me thinking, what better way to get rid of a body in that area than feeding it to an alligator?
 That’s got to have been done before right?!

-In doing some research for this weekend TCT post, I stumbled upon this fucked up story about a spring break gone terribly wrong, and an alligator pit.
+In doing some research for this week’s TCT post, I stumbled upon this fucked up story about a spring break gone terribly wrong, and an alligator pit.

-For the record, these things are actual fucking dinosaurs, and that’s scary as hell.
+For the record, alligators are actual fucking dinosaurs, and that’s scary as hell.

-In 2009, 17-year-old Brittanee Marie Drexel decided she wanted to have a teen-movie worthy Spring Break, but she didn’t think he parents would allow her.
-So, without telling them, she and a group of friends travelled from her home in Rochester, NY to Myrtle Beach.
+In 2009, 17-year-old Brittanee Marie Drexel decided she wanted to have a teen-movie worthy Spring Break, but she didn’t think her parents would allow it.
+And she would have been right, because when will teenagers realize parents know what we’re talking about?
+Anyway, without telling her parents, she and a group of friends travelled from her home in Rochester, NY to Myrtle Beach.
 She told her parents she was at a NY beach.

 She was last seen alive on April 25, leaving the Blue Water Resort hotel.